medic/cht-docs/content/en/contribute/code/workflow.md

 3. Add a Pull Request description:

    - Add a description of changes, decisions, backstory, thinking process, and any extra information to facilitate the review process and reduce follow-ups.
    - Add videos or screenshots of the tests you did before submitting the Pull Request.
-This increases understanding of the work, and allows the reviewers to catch any uncovered case.
+This increases understanding of the work and allows the reviewers to catch any uncovered case.
    - Add the issue number, example: `medic/cht-core#123`

 4. Do a self-code review before asking for a review.
 This is a good practice, as you will almost always find things to fix.
 It saves a lot of time for you and the reviewers.